slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 Thus, these different questions we ask ourselves may require different tools: in some cases, prediction alone may not be all that we are after.

 ## Resources
-1. "Learning From Data", Gilbert Strang: [http://math.mit.edu/~gs/learningfromdata/](http://math.mit.edu/~gs/learningfromdata/)
+1. Learning From Data, Gilbert Strang: [http://math.mit.edu/~gs/learningfromdata/](http://math.mit.edu/~gs/learningfromdata/)
-1. "Neural Networks and Deep Learning", Michael Nielsen: [http://neuralnetworksanddeeplearning.com/](http://neuralnetworksanddeeplearning.com/)
+1. Michael Nielsen's "Neural Networks and Deep Learning": [http://neuralnetworksanddeeplearning.com/](http://neuralnetworksanddeeplearning.com/)
 1. Blog post on computational graphs: [https://colah.github.io/posts/2015-08-Backprop/](https://colah.github.io/posts/2015-08-Backprop/).

 ## Footnotes
 [^1]: In Keras, this is what you get when you setup a `Sequential` model with `Dense` layers.
 [^2]: I emphasize feasible because the stochastic gradient descent is an optimization technique that approximates the gradient of the loss function over some subsample of the data.
-However, without this (or some) optimization, training the network would simply take too long to be useful.
+However, without this (or some) optimization, training the network would simply take too long to be useful. .
 [^3]: Bias is a rather unfortunate naming convention for this vector.
-It might be more convenient to think of it as the intercept in the standard equation for a line $y = ax + b$.
+It might be more convenient to think of it as the intercept in the standard equation for a line $$y = ax + b$$.
 This is, it should not really be associated with bias as we typically think of it i.e. a tendency to error in a particular way, but rather as a standard component of an affine transformation.
 [^4]: For an excellent introduction to deravitives in computational graphs, see this link: https://colah.github.io/posts/2015-08-Backprop/.
 [^5]: See code for various examples of how to "reduce" a vector of losses into a single number: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/ops/losses/losses_impl.py.
 [^6]: Frameworks like Flux.jl and Tensorflow implement some type of autograd system that can handle the differentiation step without explictly passing the derivative function.
-For the sake of this tutorial, explicitly writing out a few derivatives is both helpful and simpler.# Build a Neural Network with Julia
+For the sake of this tutorial, explicitly writing out a few derivatives is both helpful and simpler.